InBrowserApp/favicon.inbrowser.app/README.md

-# 📄 Favicon InBrowser.APP
+# 📄 Favicon InBrowser.App

 https://favicon.inbrowser.app

-Favicon InBrowser.APP is a tool to generate favicon.
+Favicon InBrowser.App is a tool to generate favicon.
 Fully runs in your browser.
 No server-side code.

 ## ✨ Features